Carroll Butts Park Lake

 Carroll Butts Park is located within the Sunset Ridge and Skyland Village neighborhoods, just east of the Hyland Hills Golf Course.
 Jointly owned and operated by the City of Westminster and the Hyland Hills Park and Recreation District, the park hosts a variety of recreational facilities.
 These include an indoor soccer center, softball fields, tennis courts, a playground and an outdoor swimming pool.

-A 2.2-acre lake is situated in the southern area of the 32-acre park, along the west side of Perry Street at about West 95th Avenue.
+A 2.2-acre lake is situated in the southern area of the 32-acre Carroll Butts Park, along the west side of Perry Street at about West 95th Avenue.
 The lake adds to the park’s recreational amenities by offering visitors a scenic environment for walking, riding bikes and relaxing.
 In addition, a bridge provides pedestrian access to a small island that is occupied by a picnic pavilion.
 The lake is supplied by stormwater drainage from the surrounding neighborhoods, occasionally supplemented with water from the adjacent golf course.

 Popular with aquatic birds, the lake is bordered by wetlands, along with grassed and rocked shoreline.
 Mature cottonwoods and willows line the walking path and the historic Farmers’ High Line Canal to the west.
 Parking is available along Perry Street and in a lot south of the lake.
 A paved trail takes visitors around the lake and connects to the trail system that runs throughout the park.